If you ask me, every dog breed in the world is beautiful.

 Pharaoh hounds are probably hit-or-miss with many dog lovers – you either think they’re handsome or a bit odd-looking.
-In either case, everyone can agree that the pharaoh hound is a unique breed (they’re also one of the most expensive dog breeds out there).
+In either case, everyone can agree that the pharaoh hound is a unique breed (they’re also one of the most expensive dog breeds around).
 They often bear a comical and slightly bizarre expression, which only makes them more lovable or strange, depending on your tastes.

 Short-haired, big-eared, and graceful, these dogs were bred to run down big prey and hunt alongside their owners.
 But, unlike many similarly built breeds, these pups are affectionate with their people and don’t have the never-ending reservoirs of energy some other zippy hunting dogs do.
 Pharaoh hounds aren’t terribly common, but they can make very good pets – even for first-time owners.